 It's time to go home

-An interactive frozen lake where participants climb a giant vintage sled, explore artist-built ice shanties, swap stories around a campfire, and tune a crackling radio inside a car stuck in the ice.
-Debuting at Black Rock City 2026, then touring as a seasonal winter installation to a city near you.
+An interactive frozen lake where visitors climb a giant vintage sled, explore artist-built ice shanties, swap stories around a campfire, and tune a crackling radio inside a car stuck in the ice.
+Designed for seasonal and permanent placement—we're actively seeking the right home.

 A 50-foot runner sled crests a snowy mound.
 Below sprawls a frozen lake dotted with ice shanties, each one a portal to a different artist's imagination.
 Step inside for shadow puppets, vintage postcards, fortune-telling cards, poetry chapbooks, music boxes.
 Climb into a 1940s car.
 Warm your hands at the fire ring.
 Trade stories with strangers who won't be strangers by morning.
 Every connection here threads into something larger, a collective world we're building as one.